-PLS 215 Introduction to Public Administration
+PLS215 Introduction to Public Administration

-This course is a survey of the field of public administration.
+A survey of the field of public administration.
 Students will evaluate and discuss the various theories of public administration, evaluate program and policy effectiveness, analyze the budgeting and managing processes, and discuss the interactions between the bureaucracy and the other institutions of government.
-Prerequisite: PLS 101
+Prerequisite: PLS 101.